jvineis/get-ncbi-genomes/README.md

     grep Chlorobium complete-ncbi-genomes-summary.txt | cut -f 20 > Chlorobium-ncbi-genome-names.txt

+# Alternatively, if you have a list of GCA numbers instead of a specific taxonomy that you want to retrieve, you can use the "collect-ncbi-paths.py" script to collect the paths that can be used as input for the next step.
+See and eample of this below

+    python collect-ncbi-genomes.shx -f accession.txt -n complete-ncbi-genomes-summary.txt -o narG-reference-genome-paths.txt

 # Generate a bash script that contains a wget command for each of the genomes in your list.
+I included the way you might approach this for the Chlorobium and the list of GCA numbers

     python gen-ncbi-wget-commands.py Chlorobium-ncbi-genome-names.txt Chlorobium-ncbi-command.shx
+    python gen-ncbi-wget-commands.py narG-reference-genome-paths.txt narg-ncbi-command.shx

 # Run the bash command.

     bash Chlorobium-ncbi-command.shx